 In addition to these supply chain efficiencies, Zara can also modify existing items in as little as two weeks.
 Shortening the product life cycle means greater success in meeting consumer preferences.
 If a design does not sell well within a week, it is withdrawn from shops, further orders are canceled and a new design is pursued.
 Zara closely monitors changes in customer preferences towards fashion.
 It has a range of basic designs that are carried over from year to year, but some in-vogue, high fashion, inspired by latest trends items can stay on the shelves for less than four weeks, which encourages Zara fans to make repeat visits.
 An average high-street store in Spain expects customers to visit thrice a year, but for Zara, the expectation is that customers should visit around 17 times in a year.

 This expectation for such a high frequency of repeat visits is evidence of Zara’s confidence that it is keeping on top of changing consumer needs and preferences and is helping them shape their ideas, opinions and taste for fashion.
 In reality, Zara is also helping in giving birth to new trends through its stores or even helping in extending the longevity of some seasonal styles by offering affordable lines.

 Zara has a very entrepreneurial culture, and employs lots of young talent who quickly climb through the ranks of the company.
-Zara promotes approximately 90% of its store managers from within and generally experiences low turnover.
+Zara promotes approximately two-thirds of its store managers from within and generally experiences low turnover.
 The brand has no fear in giving responsibility to young people and the culture encourages risk-taking (as long as learning happens) and fast implementation (the mantra of fashion).